hashicorp/consul-template/README.md

   // This is the prefix to the path in Consul's KV store where de-duplication
   // templates will be pre-rendered and stored. prefix = "consul-template/dedup/"
 }

+// This block defines the configuration for exec mode.
+Please see the exec mode
+// documentation at the bottom of this README for more information on how exec
+// mode operates and the caveats of this mode. exec {
+  // This is the command to exec as a child process.
+There can be only one
+  // command per Consul Template process. command = "/usr/bin/app"

+  // This is a random splay to wait before killing the command.
+The default
+  // value is 0 (no wait), but large clusters should consider setting a splay
+  // value to prevent all child processes from reloading at the same time when
+  // data changes occur.
+When this value is set to non-zero, Consul Template
+  // will wait a random period of time up to the splay value before reloading
+  // or killing the child process.
+This can be used to prevent the thundering
+  // herd problem on applications that do not gracefully reload. splay = "5s"

+  // This defines the signal that will be sent to the child process when a
+  // change occurs in a watched template.
+The signal will only be sent after
+  // the process is started, and the process will only be started after all
+  // dependent templates have been rendered at least once.
+The default value
+  // is "SIGHUP".
+  reload_signal = "SIGUSR1"

+  // This defines the signal sent to the child process when Consul Template is
+  // gracefully shutting down.
+The application should begin a graceful cleanup.
+  // If the application does not terminate before the `kill_timeout`, it will
+  // be terminated (effectively "kill -9").
+The default value is "SIGTERM". kill_signal = "SIGINT"

+  // This defines the amount of time to wait for the child process to gracefully
+  // terminate when Consul Template exits.
+After this specified time, the child
+  // process will be force-killed (effectively "kill -9").
+The default value is
+  // "30s".
+  kill_timeout = "2s"
+}

 // This block defines the configuration for a template.
 Unlike other blocks,